jmay137/James-May-Engineering-Portfolio/About Me.md

 (May 2021 - August 2021)

 - Designed, manufactured, and documented projects demonstrating competitive qualities of company products
-- Conducted competitive analyses on semiconductor products

 **The Construct - RIT Makerspace
 Rochester, NY**
 Lab Manager
-(August 2019 - Present)
+(August 2019 - May 2023)

-- Teach students proper use of machinery, manufacturing processes, and practical applications of engineering principles
+- Taught students proper use of machinery, manufacturing processes, and practical applications of engineering principles
-- Monitor Makerspace for safe and effective use of tools and equipment
+- Monitored Makerspace for safe and effective use of tools and equipment

 **RoboCamp@RIT